 LOCAL AUTHORITY AWARD

-This Award, kindly sponsored by ROCKWOOL UK, recognises that controlling excessive and unwanted noise in the community is one of the many tough responsibilities of Environmental Health Officers.
+This award, kindly sponsored by ROCKWOOL UK, recognises that controlling excessive and unwanted noise in the community is one of the many tough responsibilities of Environmental Health Practitioners.
 Local Authorities are continually challenged to demonstrate imaginative and sustainable initiatives in the management of noise issues.
 The John Connell Local Authority Award recognises services, campaigns and programmes that are shining examples of community cooperation, education and creative solutions to solving noise pollution problems.

-This Award recognises the advancement of Soundscape principles in line with the international standard BS ISO 12913-1:2014 and the practical ‘real-world’ application of the standard.
+This award recognises the advancement of Soundscape principles in line with the international standard BS ISO 12913-1:2014 and the practical ‘real-world’ application of the standard.
 As a member of the ISO Soundscape standard committee, since 2009, the NAS is helping to develop, research and evidence new acoustic measurement and assessment methods which more accurately reflect what the listener hears.
 Soundscape opens up the possibilities of managing sound in a more positive way to benefit our communities, health and wellbeing.